Discover the evolution, biology and behaviour of carnivorous animals!

 - Sight

-Lesson 3.
-Carnivore Behaviour
+3. Carnivore Behaviour

 - Kinds of behaviour - reactive, active, cognitive

-- Learned behaviour -classical conditioning, operant conditioning
+- Learned behaviour - classical conditioning, operant conditioning

 - Physiology and behaviour